hunterliu1003/storybook/README.md

 # serve with hot reload at localhost:9000
 $ npm run storybook

-# build static html for storybook
+# build static html for storybook && folder name is 'dist' by default
 $ npm run build:storybook

 # create new component